What is a global employer?

 Global professional employer organization (PEO) vs. global employment platform (GEP)

-What are the benefits of using a global employer?
+Benefits of using a global employer

 Better talent acquisition